dlamotte/krankshaft/README.md

 krankshaft
 ==========

-A Web API Framework (with Django, ...).
+A Web API Framework.

+Currently only supports Django, but designed to work for other frameworks with some modification.
+At some point, other framework support will be built in directly.

 [![Build Status](https://secure.travis-ci.org/dlamotte/krankshaft.png)](http://travis-ci.org/dlamotte/krankshaft)
 [![pypi version](https://pypip.in/v/krankshaft/badge.png)](https://pypi.python.org/pypi/krankshaft)